Facebook ramps up disclosure requirements for political advertisers

 "These [policy changes] are designed to increase transparency and accountability, as well as prevent election interference," Facebook said in a news release.

+Facebook also announced it will start verifying the people who run large Facebook pages.
+U.S. officials have said Russian agents used Facebook pages to pretend to be Americans in order to sow discontent and spread misinformation in the run-up to the 2016 election.

-Facebook also announced that political ads will soon be clearly labeled as such, along with information about which entities paid to put them in your feed.
+And going forward, the company said, political ads will be clearly labeled as such, alongside information about which entities paid to put them in your feed.

-The company started testing the new authorization process this week, and users will start seeing the "Political Ad" label later this spring.

-The announcement comes just days before Facebook CEO Mark Zuckerberg is set to face lawmakers on Capitol Hill at hearings on data privacy and misinformation.

 In a post Friday on his personal Facebook page, Zuckerberg said he endorsed a bill — the Honest Ads Act — that ramps up disclosure requirements for political ads.